City status in Ireland: Belfast

 Belfast in 1887 applied to be granted city status on the occasion of Queen Victoria's Golden Jubilee.
 The Home Office objected to setting a precedent for granting city status to towns not episcopal sees.
 Thomas Sexton asked in the House of Commons:

 with regard to the granting of the City Charter to Belfast.
-A Question was lately put in the House upon the subject, and ... [ W. H. Smith] replied ... that the Government did not intend to recommend any such grant in connection with Her Majesty's Jubilee. ...
+A Question was lately put in the House upon the subject, and ...
+W. H. Smith] replied ... that the Government did not intend to recommend any such grant in connection with Her Majesty's Jubilee. ...
 I will ask him for a reply upon the point ...
 I do not know that there is much difference between a town and a city; but some people prefer the title of city, and if there is any advantage in a place being called a city, I think the people of Belfast are entitled to have their choice.
 There are eight cities in Ireland, and Belfast is next to Dublin in point of importance; according to Thom's information, it is the first town of manufacturing importance.
 I believe there is a strong desire that the title of city should be given to the place. ...
 It seems absurd that Belfast should be shut out from any City Charter, while Armagh, with 10,000 of a population, is a city; and when Cashell, with a population of 4,000, enjoys the distinction also.
 Perhaps the right hon.
 Gentleman the Chancellor of the Exchequer will be able to say that, in consideration of the importance of the town, the Government will recommend the Crown to grant to it the title of city.
 Like civility, a Charter of this kind costs nothing; and, therefore, I think that this Charter might be promptly and gracefully conceded to the town.

 In 1888, the request was granted by letters patent, setting a precedent for non-episcopal cities which was soon emulated by Dundee and Birmingham.

 County corporate and county borough

 Prior to the Local Government (Ireland) Act 1898, eight Irish municipalities were counties corporate.
-This was distinct from being a city.
-Five of the counties corporate were "County of the City", the other three being "County of the Town".
-The other cities —Derry, and until 1840 Cashel and Armagh— were not governed separately from their surrounding counties; however, the official name of County Londonderry was for long "the City and County of Londonderry".
-The 1898 act abolished the corporate counties of the city of Kilkenny and the towns of Galway, Drogheda, and Carrickfergus, and converted the other four corporate counties into county boroughs, a new class which also included the cities of Derry and Belfast.
+Five of the counties corporate were "County of the City" (Cork, Dublin, Kilkenny, Limerick, and Waterford), the other three being "County of the Town" (Carrickfergus, Drogheda, and Galway).
+The other cities were not governed separately from their surrounding counties; however, the official name of County Londonderry was for long "the City and County of Londonderry".
+The 1898 Act abolished the corporate counties of the city of Kilkenny and the towns of Galway, Drogheda, and Carrickfergus, and converted the other four corporate counties into county boroughs, and also granted that status to the cities of Derry and Belfast.